spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/ssl-certificate-management.md

 ### Prerequisites

-- A tenant.
-Refer to the [Create a Tenant](./tenant-management.md#create-a-tenant) guide for further information.

 - Palette access with a configured cloud account.

 - A cluster deployed prior to the system address update.
 Refer to the [Clusters](../../clusters/clusters.md) section for further guidance.

 - `kubectl` installed.
-Use the Kubernetes
-  [Install Tools](https://kubernetes.io/docs/tasks/tools/) page for further guidance.
+Use the Kubernetes [Install Tools](https://kubernetes.io/docs/tasks/tools/) page for further guidance.

 ### Enablement